haplo-org/haplo-docker/README.md

     docker build -t haplo-base .
     cd ..

+You'll need to create the demo plugin tarball

+    cd haplo-app
+    ./bundle-plugins
+    cp /tmp/hresrepodemo_application.tar.gz .
+    cd ..

 Then create the haplo image, using the Dockerfile and scripts found in haplo-app

     cd haplo-app
     docker build -t haplo-app .
     cd ..

+(If you don't want the demo application, then you can safely remove the ADD line in the Dockerfile.)

 Then instantiate an application.
 In haplo-example you will find a sample configuration, the key data you need to supply are in the file `app.values`, where you can set: